gamma-opt/RobustDecisionProgramming.jl/docs/src/distributional_robustness/distributionally-robust-decision-model.md

 # [Distributionally Robust Decision Model](@id distributionally-robust-decision-model)
-## Overview
-The *Robust Decision Model* section extends the *Decision Model* from *Decision Programming* into a robust decision model.
-A robust decision model refers to a decision model with the [Best Worst-Case Expected Value](@ref best-worst-case-expected-value) formulation over a polyhedral ambiguity set spanned by robust chance nodes.
-We also define a locally robust decision model to have only one robust chance node.
-A globally robust decision model may have multiple robust chance nodes.
-We cover only the formulation of the locally robust decision model.

 ## Discrete Polyhedral Ambiguity Set
 To solve the best worst-case expected value, we must form the discrete polyhedral ambiguity set as discussed in Uncertainty Sets for the [Probabilities](https://gamma-opt.github.io/DecisionProgramming.jl/dev/decision-programming/influence-diagram/#Probabilities) of a **robust chance node** $i∈C.$